• Skip to primary navigation

 It takes a while for the arrabbiata sauce to cook (about 60 minutes), but once it’s simmering you just leave it to get on with it.

 • Add the blended tomatoes and the passata and bring to the boil (2).
-Turn down the heat and let them simmer for minute or two then add the cubed zucchini (3).
-Stir well so that the zucchini is nicely submerged in the tomato sauce then cover with a lid and leave to simmer on a low heat for 30 minutes (4).
+Turn down the heat and let them simmer for a minute or two then add the cubed zucchini (3).
+Stir well so that the zucchini is nicely submerged in the tomato sauce then cover with a lid and leave to simmer on low heat for 30 minutes (4).

 • You don’t need any additional water, the marrow contains plenty of water, and that coupled with the blended tomatoes and the passata should be sufficient for this stage of the cooking process.